nirajitpramanik/Python-Assistant/README.md

 pip install -r requirements.txt
 ```

-Once all of this is done, run the main file to bring up your assistant!
+In the end, run the main file to bring up your assistant!
 ```
 python3 asst.py
 ```

-# About the repository
-This repository uses basic modules to replicate Iron Man's renouned assistant "Jarvis".
-Although a basic usage, this assistant can search google, wikipedia and youtube!